Mountain Leader Training

 £350 non residential

 Our assessors are supportive and friendly and keen to help you perform to your full potential during your Mountain Leader assessment.
-They have assessing experience so know the exact standard required, allowing you to receive a fair ML assessment.
+They are all quality assured by Mountain Training, allowing you to receive a fair Mountain Leader assessment.

 We make sure you are clear on exactly what is required each day and give plenty of time for you to ask questions for clarification.
-We also see the assessment as an opportunity for further training and hope that you will come away from the course with further useful mountain skills.
+We also see the assessment as an opportunity for further training and hope that you will come away with further useful mountain skills.

 Day 1: Navigation overview on the mountain and initial look at environmental knowledge and route choice.